Looking to keep sound in — or out? Try DIY soundproofing!

 And, like most DIYers, the best kind of project is an effective one which is also practical/affordable, so let’s get started with this DIY soundproofing project:

 - Shag carpet

 - Staple gun or wall adhesive

 - Fiberglass and acoustic foam (optional)

 - Door weather stripping or pieces of rubber

-Pick the right room.
-If you have a choice of which room to soundproof, consider one on the top floor (if you have more than one floor), since it is difficult to soundproof the ceiling.
+First, pick the right room.
+If you have a choice of which room to soundproof, consider one on the top floor (if you have more than one floor) since it is difficult to soundproof the ceiling.

-Clear the room.
-Remove all wall decorations along with any furniture that is not essential.
+Next, remove all wall decorations along with any furniture which is not essential.
 Sound moves best on flat surfaces, so remove any tables, bookshelves, and cabinets.

 You have to walk on the floor so make sure it remains flat and even!
 The floor and the ceiling should be the only flat surfaces in your room.